 Camping families are hungry families, so high-quality, tasty food should be your priority.
 But outdoor living begs for simplicity.
 Look to easily prepared foods like the Emergency Essentials MREs and Mountain House meals for delicious breakfasts, lunches, dinners, and desserts.

 - Breakfast: Serve up Mountain House Scrambled Eggs with Bacon, Red and Green Peppers with a side of Mountain House Biscuits and Gravy for a warm, filling start to the day.

 - Lunch: After a morning of walking, hiking, or fishing, your crew will be ready for a satisfying lunch.
 Try the Chicken Teriyaki with Rice and serve something like an Oatmeal Cookie for a post-lunch snack or dessert.

 - Dinner: When camping, the evening meal is a time for friends and families to share the highlights of their days’ explorations, while settling them in for a night outdoors.
 Meals like Mountain House® Beef Stew , Mountain House® Noodles and Chicken (2.5 Servings), and Mountain House® Chili Mac with Beef will open mouths for food and conversation.

 - Dessert: End the day with a sweet treat like Mountain House Raspberry Crumble and you may Replace yourself dreaming of happy things, no matter what the temperature is outside.

-Cooking over a campfire can be exciting and tasty, but bringing a portable stove, like the Dura Rocket Stove, will allow you to prepare a wider variety of foods with more predictability and less work (win, win, win), giving you more time to explore and enjoy (win, win!).
+Cooking over a campfire can be exciting and tasty, but bringing a portable stove, like the Solo Stove Lite, will allow you to prepare a wider variety of foods with more predictability and less work (win, win, win), giving you more time to explore and enjoy (win, win!).
 (Quintuple win!)